sidgautam95/adaptive-sampling-mri-suno/README.md

 Run `nearest_neighbor_search.py` to get the nearest neighbor predicted mask (also called the SUNO mask).

 ## Training and Testing MoDL

+Run `data_preprocessing_modl.py` to preprocess the kspace, maps and ground truth data for MoDL and U-Net training the MoDL network.

 Run `train_modl.py` to train the MoDL network (https://ieeexplore.ieee.org/document/8434321) on a set of training images, undersampled by scan adaptive masks.

 Run `test_modl.py` to test the trained MoDL on the SUNO-predicted mask.